zipengxuc/SpectralCLIP/README.md

 ![](images/teaser.png)

 ## Updates
-_19 Mar 2023_: Code will be released soon.
+_24 Oct 2023_: Our paper is accepted by WACV 2024!
+Code will be released very soon.